 With regard to issues relating to jurisdiction, the 1968 Brussels Convention, the 2007 Lugano Convention and Regulation 1215/2012 apply in Denmark.
 This means that when entering into an agreement the parties are free to agree on the choice of forum.
 Many franchise agreements refer disputes to be settled by arbitration and not by the ordinary courts.
 It is also possible to agree on mediation as a form of dispute resolution.
-With regard to jurisdiction outside the ambit of these rules, international jurisdiction of Danish courts is based on a number of provisions in the Danish Administration of Justice Act20 and the starting point is that the defendant must have home court in Denmark.
+With regard to jurisdiction outside the ambit of these rules, international jurisdiction of Danish courts is based on a number of provisions in the Danish Administration of Justice Act23 and the starting point is that the defendant must have home court in Denmark.

-Regarding choice of law, the 1980 Rome Convention applies in Denmark (not the Rome I Regulation (593/2008) because of Denmark's reservations to the EC Treaty).
+Regarding choice of law, the 1980 Rome Convention applies in Denmark (not the Rome I Regulation (593/2008) because of Denmark's opt-out from the EU cooperation as regards justice and home affairs).
 Consequently, the parties are free to agree on the law that shall govern their agreement.
-To the extent that no valid choice of law has been made by the parties, the starting point is that the agreement shall be governed by the law of the country with which it is 'most closely connected'.
-According to the basic presumption, the closest connection
+To the extent that no valid choice of law has been made by the parties, the starting point is that the agreement shall be governed by the law of the country

-18 Consolidated Act No. 1022/2013 on Measures to Prevent Money Laundering and Financing of Terrorism.
+21 Consolidated Act No. 651/2017 on Measures to Prevent Money Laundering and Financing of Terrorism.